cacraig/sgb-assessment/README.md

 About:
 - I purposely refrained from using External libraries.
-- Since I have experiance building API frameworks, I took the liberty of building a small framework for this application.
+- Since I have experience building API frameworks, I took the liberty of building a small framework for this application.
 - This IS a technical assessment, so why not do something cool?!

 To use the framework: